leovsch/Magic-Mirror/README.md

 - a clock
 - a news feed from the dutch news website www.nu.nl

-The webpage is an angulare web app using angular version 1.5.8.
+The webpage is an angular web app using angular version 1.5.8.